 The smart meters are read every 15 seconds.
 In the event of a communication outage, the meter continues to record its data, and estimated data is calculated by SCADA.
 Once communication is restored, SCADA rereads the smart meter for data missed due to the outage.
 The SCADA servers are redundant, so that in the event of server failure, a second server is ready to provide the same services.
 The field upgrades and redundant SCADA servers enable AMP’s SCADA system to be highly reliable.

-For more information on SCADA, please contact Branndon Kelley, chief information officer, at 614.540.1111 or [email protected].
+For more information on SCADA, please contact Branndon Kelley, senior vice president of technology and chief information officer, at 614.540.1111 or [email protected].